What is the minimum money I need to start stock trading in India?

 However, is this all that you wanted to know form the topic of the post?
 No, I don’t think so.

 The next big question should be then ‘How much should I invest in the stock initially if there is no minimum money I need to start stock trading?’.

-The answer is, if you are new to the market and in the learning phase, it is always recommended to start low.
+The answer is if you are new to the market and still in the learning phase, it is always recommended to start small.
 Invest as low as possible and focus on the learning.
 Anything between Rs 100- Rs 1000 will be good.
-You really don’t want to lose thousand of your money in the starting and they promising angrily to yourself that you won’t ever return to the market.
+You really don’t want to lose thousand of your money at the start of your investment journey and then promising angrily to yourself that you won’t ever return to the market.

-But, this doesn’t mean that you should take this limit as fixed rule for initial investing.
+But, this doesn’t mean that you should take this amount as the fixed rule for initial investing.
 Suppose, if you found a stock, which is bit costlier, say Rs 1400.
-But you have done your homework, gone through the stock fundamentals, and are confident that the stock will rise in the future and give you good return and profits, then, you should go for it.
-The starting investment limit shouldn’t be a factor there.
+But you have done your homework, go through the stock fundamentals, and are confident that the stock will rise in the future and give you good return and profits, then, you should go for it.

 But as a thumb rule for the beginners, Anything between Rs 100- Rs 1000 can be used as the first stock market investment.